 Tips for Future Students

-"Believe in your potential, have a written plan if not by semester, then annually with your academic adviser.
+"Believe in your potential, have a written plan if not by semester, then annually with your academic advisor.
 Explore professional advancement opportunities early on if possible.
 Don’t be afraid to ask questions or seek guidance."

 Faiza is a recipient of the Ingrid Lenz Harrison Scholarship for Continuing Education.